Meteo-Concept/react-mqtt-bundle/README.md

 This project is licensed under the GNU Lesser General Public Licence (LGPL), version 3 or later, of the Free Software Foundation.
 See [the license text](LICENSE.md) for details.

+**NOT SUITABLE for general purpose YET!
+Consider yourself warned.**

+TODO:
+- finish the tests
+- finish the QoS workflows
+- ...

 Installation
 ============